john-wigg/best-data-practices/README.md

 As already mentioned in [the previous paragraph](#keep-track-of-processing) it is very important to know where your data came from.
 If you change anything in your project, make sure to include version numbers.
 If you can, use a version control software like [git](https://git-scm.com/), it will almost always make your life easier.
 There are some things that should not be put under version control though: Binary files, large data files or results and your raw data.
 Your should always keep a copy of your raw data and leave it exactly in that state!

 ### Cite your sources
-As part of data provenance, researchers need to be able to know from where your data comes.
-This includes giving information on from where you sourced pre-existing data. [[6]](#cite-fair-provenance-1)
+As part of data provenance, researchers need to be able to know where your data came from.
+This includes giving information where you sourced pre-existing data from. [[6]](#cite-fair-provenance-1)
 Citing your sources may also be a legal requirement, depending on the license of the work you are citing.
 When citing, try to stick to a consistent citation style.
 Check with people in your field which style to use but use it consistently.
 It is also a good idea to make sure that your sources stay accessible long after publication.
 Including a [DOI](#include-persistent-identifiers), when available, will guarantee permanent access to the cited resource.
 Otherwise, using web archive sites to capture persistent "snapshots" of webpages can also be an option.
 Popular providers are [archive.today](http://archive.today) as well as [Wayback Machine](https://web.archive.org/save).
 The generated links can then be included with your citations.